nitya308/mahjouba-makers-frontend/README.md

 #### Linting

 ESLint is set up in this project.
-To keep code clean, always remember to run `yarn run lint` and fix any lint problems before merging into master.
+To keep code clean, always remember to run `yarn run lint` and fix any lint problems before merging into the main branch.

 ## Deployment
-[Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]
+[TODO: Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]

-[What are the steps to re-deploy the project with any new changes?]
+[TODO: What are the steps to re-deploy the project with any new changes?]

-[How does one get access to the deployed project?]
+[TODO: How does one get access to the deployed project?]

 ## Authors
-* Firstname Lastname 'YY, role
+- 23F
+   - Sid Hathi '24
+   - Eric Lu '25
+   - Josh Pfefferkorn '24
+   - Brendan Berkman '24

 ## Acknowledgments
 We would like to thank [anyone you would like to acknowledge] for [what you would like to acknowledge them for].